 Specialists recognize general guidelines as a step in the right direction

-Physicians with Georgia Urology, the largest urology practice in the Southeast, are encouraged by the recent updated guidelines for prostate cancer screenings suggested by the US Preventive Services Task Force (USPSTF.)
+Physicians with Georgia Urology, the largest urology practice in the Southeast, are encouraged by the recently updated guidelines for prostate cancer screenings suggested by the US Preventive Services Task Force (USPSTF.)
 The latter, an independent group of experts, released a statement recommending men between the ages of 55 and 69 consult with their physicians about prostate cancer screening.
 Georgia Urology physicians agree this is a step in the right direction, but urge a broader vision of care.